 The Restoration Coordinator will provide central coordination to volunteers contributing to larger habitat restoration projects in the watershed, ranging from the riparian planting project on the lower Yuba River to meadows restoration on Tahoe National Forest.
-The Restoration Coordinator will assist SYRCL staff with preand post- restoration project monitoring in a variety of restoration contexts throughout the Yuba Watershed, including floodplain restoration projects in the lower Yuba, and meadow restoration and forest health projects in the Upper Watershed.
-Monitoring tasks are likely to include turbidity monitoring, riparian and meadow vegetation identification and surveys, riparian vegetation survivorship and growth measurement, hydrologic monitoring, snorkel and bug surveys, marking planting locations, and meadow fringe conifer and aspen transects.
+The Restoration Coordinator will assist SYRCL staff with pre and post- restoration project monitoring in a variety of restoration contexts throughout the Yuba Watershed, including floodplain restoration projects in the lower Yuba, and meadow restoration and forest health projects in the Upper Watershed.
+Monitoring tasks are likely to include turbidity monitoring, riparian and meadow vegetation identification and surveys, riparian vegetation survivorship and growth measurement, hydrologic monitoring, snorkel fish and bug surveys, marking planting locations, and meadow fringe conifer and aspen transects.
+The Restoration Coordinator will have the opportunity to collaborate with American Rivers on a meadow assessment project in the North Yuba River watershed.

-In addition to the specific field work component, all monitoring tasks will require recording data in digital formats and/or on paper.
-The Restoration Coordinator will work with project managers to QA/QC the data.
-They will also work closely with project partners to ensure high quality, academically rigorous data.
+In addition to the specific field service component, all monitoring tasks will require recording data in digital formats and/or on paper.
+The Restoration Coordinator will collaborate with project managers to QA/QC the data.
+They will also closely collaborate with project partners to ensure high quality, academically rigorous data.

-The Restoration Coordinator will also have the opportunity to work with project managers to analyze data, generate graphics, and write reports.
+The Restoration Coordinator will also have the opportunity to serve along side project managers to analyze data, generate graphics, and write reports.